Skip to Content

 Despite its name, there are definitely no monkeys here.
 In fact, this creek got its name from a European settler’ who lived in the area in the 1800s with his dog.
 The dog’s name was – you guessed it – Monkey!

-The rare Whio (blue duck) lives in the creek and the parking lot is a good place to see another kea.
-It’s a popular place to stop for tour groups so if you arrive later in the day you may not get the place to yourself.
+The rare Whio (blue duck) lives in the creek, and the parking lot is a good place to see another kea.
+It’s a popular place to stop for tour groups, so if you arrive later in the day, you may not get the place to yourself.

 18. Gertrude Valley Lookout

-If you want a crazier adventure you can walk from the viewpoint to the Gertrude Saddle which will take around 6 hours.
-The Gertrude Saddle Route is only 7 kilometers (4.3 miles) in length but due to the rocky terrain on the hike, I recommend only attempting this in good weather or if you’re an experienced hiker.
-Seriously, parts of the hike are dangerous and people have lost their lives on the trail.
-Kids should not attempt this scramble!
+If you want a crazier adventure, you can walk from this viewpoint to the Gertrude Saddle, which will take around 6 hours.
+The Gertrude Saddle Route is only 7 kilometers (4.3 miles) in length, but due to the rocky terrain on the hike, I recommend only attempting this in good weather or if you’re an experienced hiker.

 19. Homer Tunnel

 The road through the Homer Tunnel is sealed but very narrow.
-During the summer months when there is no avalanche risk, traffic lights operate so you won’t need to pass oncoming traffic inside the tunnel.
+During the summer months, when there is no avalanche risk, traffic lights operate so you won’t need to pass oncoming traffic inside the tunnel.
 The tunnel itself is 1.2 km (.75 mi) long.
 In the winter, this area is prone to avalanches, and stopping is not allowed.

 Coming up to the tunnel is quite eerie, especially on a rainy day when the valley surrounding it has lots of little veins of waterfalls running down.
-A moody atmosphere.
-If you get a red light you can wait up to 20 minutes.
-Don’t stay in your car, get out and walk around the views are amazing.
-Of course, there’s a friendly kea who hangs around the tunnel just waiting to steal your keys!
+Definitely a moody atmosphere!
+If you get a red light, you can wait up to 20 minutes.

 20. Hundred Falls

-The Hundred Falls are quite literally hundreds of vein waterfalls gushing down the side of a high rock face.
-These falls are especially majestic after a clearing storm.
-The falls are located just past the Homer Tunnel and if it’s not raining or hasn’t recently there’s not much to see.
-Luckily, Milford Sound is in the wettest region in New Zealand so chances are you will see something.
+The falls are located just past the Homer Tunnel and if it’s not raining or hasn’t been recently, there’s not much to see.
+Luckily, Milford Sound is in the wettest region in New Zealand, so chances are you will see something.

 21. The Chasm

-The famous Milford Sound swing!
+23. Milford Sound

 Book Your Cruise in Milford Sound

-If you’ve decided to follow this blog and drive yourself to Milford Sound then you’ve made the right choice, however, it means you need to book your cruise before you go.
-This is where it gets tricky and booking the right cruise departure time is important.
+If you’ve decided to follow this blog and drive yourself to Milford Sound, then you’ve made the right choice, however, it means you need to book your cruise before you go!

-If you plan on staying at the Milford Sound Lodge then you should instead spend the entire day on the road, enjoy the sunset at the Milford Sound foreshore, and then do your cruise first thing the next morning.
-The best part about this is Milford Sound is quiet before lunchtime when the tour buses arrive.
+If you plan on staying at the Milford Sound Lodge, then you should instead spend the entire day on the road, enjoy the sunset at the Milford Sound foreshore, and then do your cruise first thing the next morning.
+The best part about this is that Milford Sound is quiet before lunchtime when the tour buses arrive.

 For this option, I recommend booking this nature cruise that leaves at 10 am.
-That way you can wake up, have breakfast, and do one of the first cruises in the morning.
+That way, you can wake up, have breakfast, and do one of the first cruises in the morning.
 It’s also the best time to visit Milford Sound to see wildlife.

 Renting a Car, Campervan, or Motorhome in New Zealand